- For Survivors

-I am not 100% sure how I came to this realization because I was an eye-witness to what a full-time dad looked like.
+Perhaps I came to this realization because I was an eye-witness to what an intact family and a full-time dad looked like.
 My step-dad was a full-time dad to my half-sister.
-She lived with both her married parents, my mom, and my step-dad.
+She lived with both her married parents, my mom and my step-dad.
 I could see quite clearly that what she had and what I had were two very different things.

 Not only does the inequality happen on the level of the family, it happens in the wider culture.
 The child lives under a burden and is not allowed to feel anything negative about the particular family form that was chosen for him.
 If he feels grief about missing half of himself, it is “disenfranchised grief,” grief that is not acceptable to the wider culture.

 Our culture is profoundly concerned about adults and their happiness in their marital, sexual and reproductive choices.
 But we fail to understand that when we redefine all of those things to expand those choices, the children must live under structural inequalities, double standards and unreciprocated demands.

 Adults’ happiness with their family structure choices as adults is more important than their happiness as children regarding those same things.